PerlinWarp/YearOfAI/README.md

 Compared our different models using the accuracy checker.

 #### Day 66 - 7th of March
-Adding Sentry tracking to submissions.
+Adding Sentry tracking to testing submissions.

+#### Day 67 - 11th of March
+Adding Sentry tracking to BTC submissions and backup submissions incase of errors.